BurgundyIsAPublicEnemy/iGEMNotts2017/Models/Lucifer Protein Simulation/readme.md

 It was created to help the wet lab predict how the spectra might look as well as create sample data for the Raw Data and Image Comparision verification.

+When creating these models, real world data was integrated we can have accurate representation of how the bacteria would behave in real life.
+This suggests that when comparing the modelled data to real life data from for our lab data set. there is a strong fit.
+However, this is not necessarily true for all cases: we simply only had data for the conditions we were using, which suggests that more data would be required for the models to be truly representative of real world data.

 ## Installation
 Simulation was written entirely in C. Currently, stable.
 Navigate to directory in Terminal / Command Prompt.
 Enter all seperately.